lelou6666/nimbus-docs/phantom/arch.rst

 User Interfaces
 ===============

-We have two users interfaces: A REST API and a Web Applications.
-The web application is effectively a user of the REST API, however, to provide some conveniences it also speaks directly to the clouds on which the user will be running VMs.
+We have two users interfaces: A REST API and a Web Application.
+The web application is effectively a user of the REST API; however, to provide some conveniences it also speaks directly to the clouds on which the user will be running VMs.
 The web application was created using the `django <https://www.djangoproject.com/>`_ framework and is running inside of a VM on FutureGrid's hotel cloud.
 The application is backed by a MySQL server.

-The REST API is a python `WSGI <http://wsgi.readthedocs.org/en/latest/index.html>`_ application.
+The REST API is a Python `WSGI <http://wsgi.readthedocs.org/en/latest/index.html>`_ application.
 It is run using the `cherrypy <http://www.cherrypy.org/>`_ framework inside of a FutureGrid VM.
 The REST service requires no state to do its work.
 All of the state is contained inside of other system components.
 This allows for horizontal scaling and high levels